Whipped-cream charger: Recreational drug

 Because of their availability, chargers are usually the method of choice for users seeking to use nitrous oxide recreationally.
 Tanks of medical-grade nitrous oxide are difficult to obtain, and vehicle-grade nitrous oxide contains substances such as sulfur dioxide to prevent human consumption.
 Chargers are cheaply available in many stores and online.
+Puncturing the charger to release its gas is one feature of a whipped-cream dispenser, but cheaper compact "crackers" are sold to recreational users for this specific purpose.